Semiroundpizza8/Chrome-Extension-Practice/Readme.md

 ```

 After recieving a message, you can then use that message to trigger changes to your content based on the extensions content script.

+## Pop-ups
+A pop up is a page that you can launch on top of the browser, using a browser action such as clicking a button.